 Short Answer: No, not at this time.
 Although we would love to add that in the future if we find the right dog!

-Pictured below: One parti-colored Cocker female, Rebecca ~ An example of one of our pups with some white markings as described above ~ Two examples of our merle puppies, our program can produce merles on a black or chocolate background!
+Pictured below: One parti-colored Cocker female, Rebecca ~ An example of one of our pups with some white markings as described above ~ An example of one of our merle pups, our program can produce merles on a black or chocolate background! ~ An example of one of our brindle pups.

 Do you start training puppies?